SaltwaterC/mime-magic/README.md

 ## About [![build status](https://secure.travis-ci.org/SaltwaterC/mime-magic.png?branch=master)](http://travis-ci.org/SaltwaterC/mime-magic)

+*Warning:* this library isn't maintaned anymore.
+I plan to integrate [mmmagic](https://github.com/mscdex/mmmagic) from now on. mmmagic does what this library wanted to do in the first place, but I lacked time and knowlegde about how to do it.

 MIME type detection library for node.js.
 Unlike the [mime](https://github.com/broofa/node-mime) module, mime-magic does not return the type by interpreting the file extension.
 Instead it uses the [libmagic(3)](http://linux.die.net/man/3/libmagic) library which provides the result by reading the "magic number" of the file itself.

 It provides just a simple [file(1)](http://linux.die.net/man/1/file) wrapper.
 The file(1) source tree is provided along with this package.
 It is built during the installation process.
 The module aims to use the latest available file version along with the up-to-date magic database.